T. J. Roberts (politician)

 Theodore Joseph "T.J."
 Roberts (born February 23, 1998) is an American politician and constitutional attorney serving as a member of the Kentucky House of Representatives for the 66th district.
 A member of the Republican Party, he assumed office on January 1, 2025.

-Roberts first gained prominence after successfully suing Kentucky Governor Andy Beshear over COVID-19 lockdown policies, which he argued violated constitutional rights.
-He is also known for his staunch support of President Donald Trump and his advocacy for limited government, individual liberties, and constitutional conservatism.
+A libertarian-leaning Republican, Roberts first gained prominence after successfully suing Kentucky Governor Andy Beshear over COVID-19 lockdown policies.

 Early life and education

 Roberts was born in Edgewood, Kentucky, and graduated from Conner High School.
 He went on to earn a Bachelor of Arts from Transylvania University in 2019 and a Juris Doctor from the Salmon P. Chase College of Law in 2023.

 Political career

 Early involvement

 T.J.
 Roberts became politically active at a young age through the Tea Party Movement, and during the 2016 presidential election, engaged in door-to-door advocacy for then-candidate Donald Trump—a practice he continued in the 2020 and 2024 campaigns.
 He has been involved in several Republican campaigns in Kentucky.

 In 2020, Roberts was heavily involved in efforts to nullify gun control in Boone County, Kentucky, citing constitutional conservatism.

+During Roberts' 2024 candidacy, the Southern Poverty Law Center received a message detailing a 2017 incident in which Roberts referenced 'white genocide' being perpetuated by the Jewish community in messages to a member of a libertarian Facebook group that Roberts moderated.
+Roberts claimed the messages were taken out of context and that some of his ancestors were Jewish, so it was not intended to be antisemitic.
+The controversy grew when video emerged of Roberts shaking hands and sitting with neo-Nazi Richard Spencer at a conference during a discussion.
+Roberts stated that he does not agree with Richard Spencer and used the time to disagree with his views, however this is not shown in the video.

 In 2024, at the age of 26, Roberts was elected as one of the youngest Republicans in Kentucky's legislature, representing Kentucky's 66th House district.
 Some of Roberts's endorsements included Congressman Thomas Massie, former congressman Ron Paul, Vivek Ramaswamy, Kyle Rittenhouse, Students for Trump - NKY, the National Association for Gun Rights, Kentucky Right to Life, and Republicans for National Renewal.

 Roberts has been a vocal critic of Kentucky Governor Andy Beshear, particularly regarding policies implemented during the COVID-19 pandemic.
 In April 2020, Roberts, along with two other individuals, filed a successful federal lawsuit against Governor Beshear, alleging that the governor's executive orders restricting travel and banning in-person church services violated their First Amendment rights.
 The lawsuit was initiated after state troopers recorded license plate numbers of attendees at an Easter service at Maryville Baptist Church, subsequently issuing notices mandating two-week quarantines with criminal penalties for noncompliance.

-In May 2022, in the hours following the Uvalde, Texas school shooting, T.J.
-Roberts, serving as leader of the Kentucky Liberty group, posted a meme to Twitter that was widely interpreted as suggesting that even the deaths of all children would not prompt him or the group to support gun control.
-When asked about his comments, Roberts initally stated that he stood by the meme but reversed his stance at a later date.

 On May 15, 2025, Roberts announced his reelection bid for Kentucky's 66th House district.